morgan-young/credit-card-fraud/README.md

 An intelligent, non-rules based system that uses real card transactions, both fraudulent and non-fraudulent, to learn what aspects of a transaction make it likely to be fraud based on hundreds of thousands or millions of records, and flag potentially fraudulent transactions on that basis.

-Deep learning is one way of achieving this.
-There are other classification models in the 'tool kit' that I may experiment with to see if I achieve a higher rate of accuracy but a deep neural network was the model I chose for this classification task because of the complexity of the data available and the need for a lot of cross referencing.
-Other models I'm considering include an SVM and KNN models.

-The data used is anonymised and pre-normalised card transaction data and includes over 250,000 records.
+Deep learning is one way of achieving this that produced a very accurate result in this case study.